C2MA-workshop/c2ma-tutorials/README.md

 We will run a short demo of the GUI in the workshop.

-## Tutorial - fetch Notebooks to your local machine
+## PAIRS api python tutorials - fetch Notebooks to your local machine

 To get a copy of the Notebooks follow the steps below.